-To plan, organize, direct and supervise planning activities and operations of a section within the Planning Division; to perform the difficult and more complex professional planning duties involving the planning, organization, and administration of the County’s land use plan, environmental review laws, applicable County zoning and subdivision regulations, applicable local ordinances, State and Federal statutes; and to coordinate the work with County departments, local, State and federal commissions, agencies and boards.
+To plan, organize, direct and supervise planning activities and operations of an assigned unit or division; to perform the difficult and more complex professional planning duties involving planning, organization, and administration of the County’s land use plan, environmental review laws, applicable County zoning and subdivision regulations, applicable local ordinances, and state and federal statutes; and to coordinate the work on assigned planning projects or programs with County departments, local, state and federal commissions, agencies and boards.

 SUPERVISION RECEIVED AND EXERCISED